-Team props may allow you to bet on the total number of points a team scores within a single game (i.e., the Warriors going over or under 100.5 points).
+Team props may allow you to bet on the total number of points a team scores within a single game (i.e., the Golden State Warriors going over or under 100.5 points).
 In such an instance, if you bet the Over, you’d be graded a winner if the Warriors netted 101 or more points.
-Of course, team props can also be linked to many other common in-game statistics, such as the total number of three-point shots a team records in any given game.
+Of course, team props can also be linked to many other common in-game statistics, such as the total number of 3-point shots a team records in any given game.

-It’s important to emphasize the crucial difference between player props and team props—in team props such as in the Warriors example above, anyone on the team can contribute to the total number of points or three-point shots, not just a single player.
+It’s important to emphasize the crucial difference between player props and team props—in team props such as in the Warriors example above, anyone on the team can contribute to the total number of points or 3-point shots, not just a single player.